Krishna Gadu Ante Oka Range: Theatrical

 The film had a theatrical release on 4 August 2023.

 Home media

 The digital streaming rights to the film were acquired by Aha.
 The film was premiered from 23 October 2023.

 Reception

 Avad Mohammad of OTT Play gave the film 1.5/5 stars and wrote “Krishna Gadu Ante Oka Range” is a romantic village drama with a familiar storyline.
 While it includes a few emotional moments, the film does not introduce new elements and relies on conventional themes throughout.
-123 Telugu gave the film 2.25/5 stars and stated that Krishna Gadu Ante Oka Range – Disappointing rural drama.
-RamBabu Parvathaneni from Cinejosh gave 2.5/5 stars and stated Krishna Gadu Oka Range is an average romantic entertainer.
-Director Rajesh Dondapati came up with a wafer-thin plot and he tried his best to elevate the scenes getting good performances from the lead pair.